Eaternity/eaternity-website/_posts/blog/2017-03-05-data-updates.md

 For the improvements on our origin and transport model, we expect in general the CO₂-values for a meal to increase by 25g CO₂eq.

-The calculations-basis for our [Eaternity Award][award], and correspondingly the A-E rating for the recipes, will be adjusted with this data-update accordingly.
+The calculations-basis for our [Eaternity Awards][award], and correspondingly the A-E rating for the recipes, will be adjusted with this data-update accordingly.
 This means for the process of planning and writing the recipes for climate-friendly meals, we expect for the overall higher CO₂-values of the meals